Rafinesquia neomexicana, New Mexico Plumeseed

 Common Name: New Mexico Plumeseed

-Also Called: Desert Chickory or Desert Chicory
+Also Called: Desert Chickory, Desert Chicory

 Family: Asteraceae, Sunflower Family